Experiencing Anxiety About Work: What Can You Do?

 If you can relate to the above, you are not alone.

-In addition to factors that may have caused workplace anxiety over time, it’s also possible that your workplace is aggravating an existing anxiety disorder.
+In addition to factors that may have caused workplace anxiety over time, it’s also possible that your workplace is aggravating an existing mental health condition.
 Say, for example, that you have generalized anxiety disorder or social anxiety disorder that makes it harder for you to speak in front of others.
 When you are asked to give a presentation at work, your anxiety may worsen.

 Regardless of the exact source of your anxiety, it can cause disruptions in your life, so it can be helpful to identify ways to tackle these concerns and make it easier for you to manage anxiety in your workplace.
 To get you started, here are some tips to consider for coping with anxiety and feeling more comfortable in your work.